How long does an unlawful detainer lawsuit take in Florida?

 Estimated 5 business days.
 Once the occupants have been served with the lawsuit, whether by personal service or posting, they will have 5 days, not including weekends or holidays, to file their response with the court.
 This 5-day period can be the most important time during an eviction or an unlawful detainer lawsuit.
 This time is so important because it will usually determine whether the lawsuit will be uncontested or contested.
 Whether the occupant decides to fight the lawsuit or not can make a huge difference in the amount of time it will take to resolve the case and how much you may end up spending to bring the case to a resolution.

 5. Finalizing the unlawful detainer.

 Estimated 1-7 days.
 If the occupant does not respond to the lawsuit within the 5-day period, your unlawful detainer lawyer will apply to the clerk of the court for a default.
 Once the default is issued the attorney can proceed with having the Judge issue a Final Judgment granting you possession and having a writ of possession (24-hour notice) issued.
 The time it takes from the date the default is entered, until we can get a final judgment signed by a judge can vary from county to county.
 Additionally, once we get the final judgment signed, and have the writ of possession issued, it is then provided to the sheriff’s office.
 The sheriff’s office will then serve the occupant with the writ of possession and meet you at the property after 24-hours have passed.

-Whether you need help filing an unlawful detainer or need help defending against one, the landlord tenant attorneys at Morey Law Firm, P.A. are here to help.
+If you need help filing an unlawful detainer in Central Florida our attorneys at Morey Law Firm, P.A. are here to help.
 Our experienced Orlando eviction lawyers handle all matters related to landlord-tenant and taking back possession of property from other persons.
 We are centrally located in downtown Orlando, Florida are serve most of the central Florida area.
-Call our office at (407) 426-7222 to speak with an attorney today.
+Call our office at (407) 426-7222 to speak with an attorney today